Parer June 1942

 Born in Tokyo on May 5, 1918.
 Maeda began flying combat missions with the Tainan Kōkūtai based at Lae Airfield beginning on April 21, 1942 with a CAP over Lae.
 On April 22 he also flew CAP over Lae.
 On April 23 he flew two CAP missions over Lae.
 On April 24 he flew two CAP missions over Lae.
 Also, CAP on April 25 and April 26.

 Built by Mitsubishi on February 9, 1942.
-Assigned to the Tainan Kokutai with tail code V-110.
-Painted in overall gray, this aircraft had a red fuselage diagonal stripe.
+Assigned to the Imperial Japanese Navy (IJN) to the Tainan Kokutai.
+Painted in overall gray, this aircraft had a red fuselage diagonal stripe and was assigned tail code V-110.

 If fact, Maeda became separated, crossed the Owen Stanley Mountains and ended up east of Port Moresby when he spotted a ANGAU ship [MV Laurabada] east of Abau.
 As he turned to strafe it, and hit a coconut palm on Otamata plantation and made a crash landing in the plantation.
 Maeda survived the crash landing unhurt but stunned from the impact.